On this page

-A good way to begin thinking about your retirement needs and working out a budget is to visit the ASFA Retirement Standard, where you will find detailed budgets for different households and living standards.
+A good way to begin thinking about your retirement needs and working out a budget is to visit the ASFA Retirement Standard, where you’ll find detailed budgets for different households and living standards.
 The budgets are updated quarterly and assume you own your home.

 ASFA suggests singles aged 65 would need around $27,913 a year to live a modest lifestyle while couples need $40,194.
 A comfortable lifestyle would cost $43,787 for singles and around $61,786 for couples.
 Some people will be hoping for a retirement lifestyle that is more than comfortable, especially if they are used to a much higher pre-retirement income than $60,000 a year.

 Everyone’s income needs in retirement will be different, but the sample budgets used to calculate the Retirement Standard may get you thinking about your own likely costs on a weekly and annual basis.
 The comfortable budget allows for higher spending on things such as health, insurances, home improvements, clothing, eating out, entertainment and travel.

 We cover the ASFA Retirement Standard in detail in the SuperGuide article How much super do I need to retire?

 Step 3: How much is enough to live the dream?